Zum Seiteninhalt springen

 The implementation of CoARA is a participatory process—everyone is welcome and actively encouraged to contribute.
 At Charité and BIH, you can get involved in the following ways:

 • Join our CoARA@Charité and BIH working group!
-We meet three times a month and welcome all interested employees from Charité and BIH.
-The working group provides a space to explore evidence-based approaches to incentives and research assessment, and to shape concrete reform proposals.
+We meet regularly and welcome all interested employees from Charité and BIH.
+The working group provides a space to explore evidence-based approaches to incentives and research assessment and shape concrete reform proposals.
 It also offers opportunities to connect with others interested in research policy and academic self-administration at Charité.

 CoARA Charité and BIH representative